alair-aurea/ansible-scripts/README.md

     ```
 1. Open Cygwin prompt and check which `pip` commando you should use:
     * Run `which pip` and `which pip2`.
 Do not use the command that gives you something like `cygdrive/c/...`.
-1. From Cygwin bash run `pip install ansible` or `pip2 install ansible`, depending on the results of the previous command.
+1. From Cygwin bash run `pip install -vvv ansible` or `pip2 install -vvv ansible`, depending on the results of the previous command.
     * This command may take a long time.
 So, be patient.

 ## Mac